Official: Police justified in killing armed, fleeing man

 Video footage shows Palacios-Carbajal trip and fall several times before getting up and continuing to run, picking up what officers identified as a gun from the ground before two officers begin shooting, Gill said.

 “The desire to retrieve the gun was greater than the desire to run away,” he said.
-The weapon was found nearby after the shooting, authorities have said.

-The two officers were put on administrative leave, standard practice for a police shooting.
+Iversen and Fortuna were put on administrative leave, standard practice for a police shooting.

 Associated Press writer Sophia Eppolito contributed to this story.
 She is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on under-covered issues.